 Welcome to Awakened Hypnosis!

 It is my honor and pleasure to guide and support you on the journey of healing, personal growth, and awakening.
 I base my work on a deep belief that you carry divinity within you, that this divinity will outlive your physical body, and that most (if not all) challenges that you experience in life flow from a disconnect from that divinity and from the resulting skewed perceptions, beliefs, and emotions.
 When we do not remember who we truly are, we act on limiting beliefs, many of which are formed in our childhood, but some linger with us even from before our birth.
-I am here to help you remember your true essence, clear the old blocks and trauma out of the path, and help you become inspired and empowered as you build the present and future of your choosing.
-While hypnosis is the primary tool I use in hypnotherapy, the coaching format allows me to bring in a number of different methods and modalities that can clear away the things that no longer serve you, shift your views, and develop new healthy behaviors.
-Whether you want to stop smoking, learn to respect yourself, or find purpose in life, I am here to help you create the improvements and breakthroughs you wish to make.
+I am here to help you remember your true essence, clear the blocks, and help you become inspired and empowered as you build the present and the future of your choosing.
+While hypnosis is the primary tool I use in hypnotherapy, the coaching format allows me to incorporate a number of different methods and modalities that can help you clear away what no longer serves you, shift your views, and develop new healthy behaviors.
+Whether you want to stop smoking, change the way you feel about yourself, find purpose in life, or explore the meaning of existence, I will help you create the improvements and breakthroughs you wish to make.

 Offering services in Columbus, Ohio (in person) and online throughout the world.
 Serving Reynoldsburg, Westerville, Worthington, Dublin, Gahanna, and the neighboring areas.

 What is hypnotherapy and why does it work?